Contact Us | Search

 Counselor’s consultation area.
 Photo credit: Dr. Uddin

-The trained providers at the clinics will provide effective counseling to the mothers after delivery and provide PP-FP services as per choice of the mothers.
-The private clinics will receive a supply of FP methods from the local Upazila Family Planning Office of the Ministry of Health and Family Welfare (MoHFW) as per a recently introduced policy.
-To ensure the quality of FP services at the private clinics, including compliance with ethical standards, a team consisting of doctors from local public and private facilities and Upazila and District level managers of MoHFW, representatives from the Directorate General of Family Planning (DGFP), and study investigators will be involved in monitoring the study activities at the private clinics.
-Evaluation of the effectiveness of the interventions is planned after 36 months of implementation of the study, and analysis will be done comparing the outcomes of selected indicators for a cohort of pregnant women in intervention and comparison clinics.
-This innovative study will develop a mechanism to engage private sector providers to accelerate access to postpartum family planning services which can be scaled up in other areas of Bangladesh.
+This PEER project aimed to reduce an unmet need for family planning (FP) services and increase the use of effective contraception among postpartum women in rural Bangladesh through engaging the private clinics at the upazila (sub-district) level.
+The researchers tested various interventions related to pregnant women and evaluated their effectiveness after 36 months.
+The private clinics received various types of FP supplies from the local upazila Family Planning Office of the Ministry of Health and Family Welfare (MoHFW) as per a recently introduced policy, and a team consisting of doctors from local public and private facilities and Upazila and District level managers of MoHFW, representatives from the Directorate General of Family Planning (DGFP), and study investigators were involved monitoring the study activities at the private clinics.
+The researchers sought to develop a mechanism to engage private sector providers to accelerate access to postpartum family planning services which can be scaled up in other areas of Bangladesh.

 Back to PEER Cycle 9 Grant Recipients